 Indefinite detention in the UK

 The UK routinely detains people indefinitely.
-The latest immigration statistics show that on 31 March 2018 someone had been detained for over 3.5 years.
+The latest immigration statistics show that on 31 December 2018 someone had been detained for 774 days, or over 2 years.
 This has huge political, financial and human costs.

 Britain has a long tradition of legal protection for civil liberties.
 This tradition is undermined each day that migrants are detained without a time limit.
 Many people experience long-term damage to their physical and mental health.
 Their families also experience the distress of separation.
 Detention without time limit damages the UK’s international reputation for defending human rights.